kavyamanu/JavaScript-Algorithms/README.md

 -> Finding maximum consecutive 1's in a array

--> Finding maximum repeated character in a atring
+-> Finding maximum repeated character in string

+-> FizzBuzz